 Transfer courses may be substituted only for electives and not for the required core courses.
 With the director's approval, up to two transfer courses-consistent with the mission of the MHR-are counted toward the graduation requirement of 40 semester hours for the Master of Human Resources degree.
 Only graduate courses completed with a grade of "B" or better at regionally accredited colleges and universities will be evaluated.
 No transfer credit will be given for courses used to satisfy requirements for another degree.
 No transfer credit will be given for internships, practica, or life-experience courses at the graduate level.
 The transcript submitted from the college or university where the course was completed determines the total number of credit hours awarded for the transfer of courses.
-Students who transfer courses at Rollins College in order to earn the 40 credit hours required for completion of the Master of Human Resources degree.
+Students who transfer course credits into the program are advised that they will have to take a sufficient number of courses at Rollins College in order to earn the 40 credit hours required for completion of the Master of Human Resources degree.
 Students should discuss transfer credits with the coordinator or director of the program.